near/pagoda-docs/docs/alerts/setup.md

 ## Setting up Function Call Specific Alerts

 More generally, Pagoda Console makes it easy to generate alerts based on specific function calls.
-Simply follow the steps above, and select the "Function Called" condition, and type the method name exactly as it appears in the contract code or the contract's [ABI](https://github.com/near/abi)
+Simply follow the steps above, select the "Function Called" condition, and type the method name **exactly** as it appears in the contract code or the contract's [ABI](https://github.com/near/abi)

 ![](/img/alerts/setup13.png)